 Don’t play your cards before you get into an interview and have the opportunity to negotiate.
 Salary and compensation negotiation is part of the hiring process.

-Imprecise, overused words and phrases such as “responsible for” and “managed cross-functional teams” don’t clearly differentiate your unique promise of value to your target employers.
+Those imprecise, overused resume clichés and phrases such as “responsible for” and “managed cross-functional teams” don’t clearly differentiate your unique promise of value to your target employers.

 Part of your personal branding work is to precisely pinpoint the various things about you that your target employers need.
 Generic phrases that apply to everyone competing for the jobs you want, and passive phrases like “responsible for”, just won’t do.